TheXPerienceProject/android_device_motorola_msm8226-common/README.md

-Common device configuration for the Moto G (falcon)
+Common configuration for MSM8x26
 ===============================

-Copyright 2014 - The CyanogenMod Project
+Copyright 2015-2016 The XPerience Project